-- (137) The requirements of Article 76 (1) (d) have to be viewed as minimum requirements in order to maintain the competitiveness of markets.
-Therefore, co-investors may also decide to grant access to the very high capacity elements of their network from the outset. - (138) Once supplied, access to the VHCN elements has to be offered on the basis of transparent and non-discriminatory terms.
+- (143) The requirements of Article 76 (1) (d) have to be viewed as minimum requirements in order to maintain the competitiveness of markets.
+Therefore, co-investors may also decide to grant access to the very high capacity elements of their network from the outset. - (144) Once supplied, access to the very high capacity network elements has to be offered on the basis of transparent and non-discriminatory terms.
 Therefore, the terms of access should be published by the co-investors.
-Non-discrimination applies among access seekers, but not necessarily between co-investors and access seekers. - (139) The NRA should review the access conditions and the adaptation mechanism periodically, at least every five years (or a comparable timeframe as set for market analyses).
+Non-discrimination applies among access seekers, but not necessarily between co-investors and access seekers. - (145) The NRA should review the access conditions and the adaptation mechanism periodically, at least every five years (or a comparable timeframe as set for market analyses).

-2.6.
-Guidelines on Article 76 Paragraph 1 Point E)
+3.6.
+Guidelines on Article 76 Par 1 Point E)